 Basic Authentication uses the provided credentials of the remote MQTT broker and opens a secure channel [over TLS] to send data and received property commands

-This uses a certificate-based authentication that adds a further strict requirement of validating server certificates.
-This is a standard way of secure communication for MQTT and is also deployed by Amazon Web Services, Google Cloud, etc.
+This uses a certificate-based authentication that adds a further strict requirement of validating our connector’s identity.

 Webhooks send the data from our IoT platform to remotely configured client’s servers.
 The provenance of the client’s servers is configured using our REST API.
 Webhooks communication also uses HTTPS and includes Basic Authentication and OAuth authentication.